 Steve Hasker and Mike Eastwood each became subject to share ownership guidelines in March 2020.
-David Wong became subject to share ownership guidelines in July 2020 and Kirsty Roth became subject to share ownership guidelines in August 2020.
+David Wong became subject to share ownership guidelines in August 2020.
 Brian Peccarelli's ownership of Thomson Reuters shares was greater than three times his base salary when his employment with our company ended on April 3, 2023.
 The following table shows the share ownership guidelines for our named executive officers (other than Brian Peccarelli, whose last day of employment was on April 3, 2023), as well as their actual share ownership, based on the closing price of our shares on the NYSE on April 21, 2023.
 The table also shows the value of actual ownership and unvested RSUs.
 While unvested RSUs do not count towards the guidelines, they are reflective of awards that are scheduled to vest in the next few years.